Rovers (Australia)

 An adaptation of the Rovers training program is operated by Scouts Australia for adults aged between 18 and 25 years of age.

-Rovers are organised into local units (formerly known as "crews") which may be part of or associated with a Scout Group.
+Rovers are organised into local Units (formerly and traditionally known as "Crews") which may be part of or associated with a Scout Group.
 Rovers are encouraged to become better citizens through training programs, developing leadership skills, participating in outdoor activities, attending national and international events, providing service to the community, and generally building their life skills.